Website Testing Checklist – Best Practices, Techniques, and Free Usability Tools

 Website Testing Checklist – an Ultimate Guide

-There are a number of forms for website testing checklist.
+There are several forms for the website testing checklist.
 It depends on what part of your website is to be tested.
 This is a complete breakdown with proper explanations of the important areas of website testing.
-We will guide you through the practices and the techniques you can use to test your website.
+We will guide you through the practices and techniques you can use to test your website.

-Functional or functionality testing is one of the major tests in website testing checklist.
-It ensures that every feature and functionality of your website work perfectly with the description that labels how it should work.
-For example, if it’s stated in the requirement that clicking or pressing on a specific button or link will take the user to a particular webpage, you’ll need to test this particular item to make sure your website does it correctly.
+Functional or functionality testing is one of the major tests in the website testing checklist.
+It ensures that every feature and functionality of your website works perfectly with the description that labels how it should work.
+For example, suppose it’s stated in the requirement that clicking or pressing on a specific button or link will take the user to a particular webpage.
+In that case, you must test this item to ensure your website does it correctly.

-If you’re to test a contact inquiry form on your website or any particular website, then it should explain in the requirement of what fields are supposed to display, which of them are required, if there is validation rule, and what happens when the form is submitted.
+If you’re to test a contact inquiry form on your website or any particular website, then it should explain in the requirement what fields are supposed to display, which of them are required if there is a validation rule, and what happens when the form is submitted.

 So, what now?
-Well, now you can ensure the exact fields are displaying, you can try submitting the form with less required sections filled in, you can input texts into a mobile number field and see if it’s accepted, once you’ve submitted the form, the “thank you” page will display, and an email will be triggered.
+Well, now you can ensure the exact fields are displayed.
+You can try submitting the form with fewer required sections filled in.
+You can input text into a mobile number field and see if it’s accepted.
+Once you’ve submitted the form, the “thank you” page will display, triggering an email.

 All of these tests perform an action to test the functionality of your form, such as verifying the outcome result by inputting text inside a field or whether the input text has been accepted or not.

-It verifies if your site performs and displays perfectly in all the web browsers.
-Normally, it includes running across your website many times on each of the browsers to check if any styling, layout, or functional features of your site are different, unfitting or damaged.
+It verifies if your site performs and displays perfectly in all web browsers.
+Normally, it includes running across your website many times on each of the browsers to check if any styling, layout, or functional features of your site are different, unfitting, or damaged.

-In the website testing checklist, browser compatibility testing is a very necessary test as not all web browsers will display your site in an exact manner.
+In the website testing checklist, browser compatibility testing is necessary as not all web browsers will exactly display your site.
 Also, older browsers cannot handle many of the modern web technologies that newer browsers have.

 For example, buttons and styling of many sorts are now designed with rounded corners because it’s more appealing to users.
 This particular style of having rounded corners is applied with the help of CSS3.
 Older browsers like IE7 or IE8 have no support for this technology.
-So you will have to test both of these old browsers to make the buttons appear in a usable condition.
-The buttons don’t necessarily have to be as nice looking as they are on the modern web browsers.
+So you will have to test both of these old browsers to make the buttons appear usable.
+The buttons don’t necessarily have to be as nice looking as they are on modern web browsers.

-Besides, there are quite many examples that prove browser compatibility testing is crucial to ensure your site looks and performs well in each web browser.
+Besides, many examples prove browser compatibility testing is crucial to ensure your site looks and performs well in each web browser.

 Mobile testing is quite similar to web browser compatibility testing.
-It helps you make sure that your site displays and performs accurately in every major smartphone and mobile device.
+It helps ensure your site displays and performs accurately on every major smartphone and mobile device.

-Your website could be dedicated to a mobile site that uses templates which have been specifically optimized for phone screen resolutions.
-It could also respond to which screen resolution is being used but utilize the framework similar to the core desktop website.
+Your website could be dedicated to a mobile site that uses templates specifically optimized for phone screen resolutions.
+It could also respond to which screen resolution is used but utilize a framework similar to the core desktop website.

 You may be required to test your main desktop website on phones.
-Mobile testing includes testing apps on smartphones, such as Android, iPhone, iPad, Windows Phone, and Blackberry.
+Mobile testing includes testing smartphone apps like Android, iPhone, iPad, Windows Phone, and Blackberry.

 Website Usability Testing

-The thing is, when a visitor comes to your website, they want to assume what benefits they will get from your website.
-If they can’t get what they’re looking for in an easy manner, then it comes frustrating for them, and they tend to leave your site without purchasing the product or taking your service.
+When a visitor comes to your website, they want to assume what benefits they will get from it.
+If they can’t get what they’re looking for easily, it becomes frustrating for them, and they tend to leave your site without purchasing the product or taking your service.